dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 These instructions have an implicit program exit condition as well.
 If an eBPF program attempts access data beyond the packet boundary, the program execution must be gracefully aborted.

-**TODO**: Is the verifier required to allow such programs, or is it free to reject them?

 ``BPF_ABS | BPF_W | BPF_LD`` means::